aperturerobotics/cli/docs/examples/flags.md

 #### Placeholder Values

-Sometimes it's useful to specify a flag's value within the usage string itself.
-Such placeholders are indicated with back quotes.
+You can indicate a placeholder for a flag's value directly within the `Usage` string.
+This helps clarify what kind of value the flag expects in the help output.
+Placeholders are denoted using backticks (` `` `).

 For example this: